 In college, I helped a friend develop webpages and graphics for our university’s first website.
 I’ve written concertos, a string quartet, a trio of fanfares based upon the Fibonacci sequence, and a six-part fugue for trombone choir.

-And today I lead within our district and outside, to promote student engagement with learning through deeper learning approaches, enhanced and aided by technology.
+And most recently I have been focused professionally around promoting student engagement with learning through deeper learning approaches, enhanced and aided by technology.
 In 2018, in an article written about a business and education roundtable event that I helped plan and execute, an attendee remarked that my picture deserved to be in the dictionary next to the term creativity.

 Visionary and Critical Thinker

 One of the skills I have recognized that plays a role in almost all my work is the ability to think forward, what’s next?, how can this be improved upon?, how can we innovate?, and wouldn’t this be better if…?
 One of my favorite roles within a meeting is to brainstorm new ideas and to strategize about how to make improvements to our objectives or programs.
 I apply these skills to my own work, but also to my collaborative efforts with others.

 Example: As part of the planning team in Goochland County Public Schools for our Business and Education Roundtable, I came up with the idea of improving our previous meetings by moving the setting to our high school’s learning commons, so that participants could see our digs and meet our students.
 The energy in that space was a world of difference from the previous forum held off-site.
 Since our purpose was to try and engage area business leaders in our work, and to ultimately enhance the educational experience of our students, it made sense to bring them “home.”
 This new location was maintained for the subsequent meeting, where we showed a video I produced to capture the diversity of students and programs at Goochland High School.
 One student from the video made such an impression, he was given a job offer that morning.